tripsankur/TicTacToe/Details.md

 ### 4.1 config.properties

-- Application needs a config file (*config.properties*) to perform the required action.
+- The application needs a config file (*config.properties*) to perform the required action.
 - Below are the config values.
 - Config file should either be provided in the command line with the argument -Dconfig=<> or should be placed in the directory where the Jar is copied.